 In addition to numerous hiking trails, many bike trails can be found in the area.
 Bikes and other equipment may be rented from the Comrie Croft bike shop just outside the village.
 They also have trails for the adventurous.

 Golfers will enjoy the Comrie Golf Club.
-The nine-hole course is open to members and non-members.
+The nine-hole course is open to non-members.
 It's a good place for lunch and if you’re lucky they’ll be serving sticky-toffee pudding that day too.
 Serious about golf?
 Talk to us.
 Gleneagles is just down the road and St. Andrews not much farther.
 St. Fillans has a great course and Crieff has some of our favourites including the Crieff Golf Club.

 On your way to Crieff, you'll come across the Glenturret Distillery.
 Great place to learn about how whisky is made and get a bottle for a special someone.
 It's Scotland's oldest continuously operating distillery.

 A Munro called Ben Chonzie isn’t far from the village and is popular among hikers.
 Animal watchers may also be interested in its reputation as a home for mountain hares.
 If you’re not up for a such a long climb, an obelisk called the Melville Monument sits atop a smaller hill and provides a wonderful view of the village.